Factors that affect the value of your money..

 Compounding catapults the value of money into the future provided the net return is above the prevailing inflation rate.

 The magical effect of interest on interest compounding over time is where your money greatly appreciates in value.
-The highest net returns that you can achieve over the longest period of time will
+The highest net returns that you can achieve over the longest period of time will provide phenomenal returns on your investment.

 The best investment!
 Is there such a thing?